Skip to content

 A company adjuster's job is to investigate the claim, determine scope, and settle at the carrier's expected cost.
 Their incentive, performance reviews, career progression, aligns with the carrier's financial interest in paying no more than required.

-A public adjuster's job is to document the loss fully, argue for the maximum recovery the policy supports, and negotiate accordingly.
+A public adjuster's job is to document the loss fully, argue for the full recovery the policy supports, and negotiate accordingly.
 The PA's fee (capped by Fla.
 Stat.
 626.854) is a percentage of the recovery: the PA's incentive aligns with yours.

 Ocean Point Claims:what is pre suit notice